THE DR SCROOGE CHRONICLES

 “Due to many drugs now being of limited availability, if medication is advised, the sourcing of that medication is entirely the responsibility of the customer.”

 “Please be assured that we respect your anonymity and consider it of paramount importance to maintain the highest levels of confidentiality.
 In order to guarantee this, no wellbeing advisor will consult with the same client on more than one occasion and no personal communication is permitted between clinicians.
-A mask can be worn over the face if desired.”
+At all times, to minimise any humanising of the clinical interaction, a mask must be worn over the face.”